Skip to content

 The last orbital of an element is the period of that element.
 The electron configuration of hydrogen shows that the last orbital of hydrogen is 1.
 That is, the period of hydrogen is 1.

+Again, the total number of electrons in the last orbit of an element is the group of that element.
 The total number of electrons in the last orbit of hydrogen is one.
 Therefore, the group number of hydrogen is 1.
 Therefore, the period and group of hydrogen are both 1.

 If the last orbit of an element has 1,2,3 or 4 electrons, then the number of electrons in the last orbit is the valency of that element.
+From the hydrogen electron configuration, we can say that an electron exists in the last orbit of hydrogen.
+Therefore, the valency of hydrogen is 1.

+Again, the number of electrons in the last orbit(shell) of an element, the number of those electrons is the valence electrons of that element.
 In the electron configuration of hydrogen, we see that an electron exists in the last orbit of hydrogen.
 Therefore, the valence electrons of hydrogen are one.
 Finally, we can say that the valency and valence electrons of hydrogen are 1.

-How to determine the block of hydrogen through the electron configuration?
+Determine block of hydrogen through electron configuration

 The elements that have the last electron entering the s orbital after electron configuration are called s-block elements.
-Again, the elements in group-1 of the periodic table are the s-block elements.
+Again, the elements in group 1 of the periodic table are the s-block elements.

 The electron configuration of hydrogen implies that the last electron of hydrogen enters the s-orbital(1s).
-As we know, hydrogen is an element of group-1 and the last electron of hydrogen enters the s-orbital.
+As we know, hydrogen is an element of group 1 and the last electron of hydrogen enters the s-orbital.
 So, we can say that hydrogen is the s-block element.

 Formation of hydrogen ionic bond